Michael Hardie Boys: Legal career

-Governor-General of New Zealand
+Governor-General

 On 21 March 1996, Hardie Boys was appointed by Queen Elizabeth II, Queen of New Zealand on the advice of Prime Minister Jim Bolger, as the Governor-General of New Zealand.
-As the 1996 New Zealand general election would be the first MMP election, the appointment of a lawyer was desirable.
+As the forthcoming 1996 general election would be the first mixed-member proportional representation (MMP) election, the appointment of a lawyer with an understanding of constitutional law was desirable.
+Bolger had notified all leaders of parties then represented in parliament, to ensure broad cross-party support.
+At subsequent appointments, other party leaders are only notified very shortly before the announcement is made, if at all.